Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 \subsection{Main result}

-In this paper we only consider directed random polymers in two space-dimensions.
+In this paper we consider directed random polymers in two space-dimensions.
 We are particularly interested in the asymptotic behaviour of paths under the measure $\pP^{\w}_{\beta,N}$ in the large $N$ limit.
 The first step is to determine the scaling exponent $\xi>0$ such that $N^{-\xi}S_N$ under $\pP^{\w}_{\beta,N}$ has a non-trivial (random) limit, before determining the exact limiting distribution of the rescaled endpoint.
 Here, we say the polymer is diffusive if $\xi=\tfrac{1}{2}$, subdiffusive if $\xi<\tfrac{1}{2}$ and superdiffusive otherwise.
-After establishing the endpoint distribution, the next natural step is to determine the limit law of the paths $N^{-\xi}(S_n)_{0\leq n\leq N}$ which is our goal in this article.\\
+After establishing the endpoint distribution, the next natural step is to determine the limit law of the paths $N^{-\xi}(S_n)_{0\leq n\leq N}$.
+As we will see, this is not straightforward due to the random environment, cf. Remark~\ref{rem_flct_ivp}. \\